The sprawling metropolis that is São Paulo is the most populous city in Brazil, let alone all of South America!

 Largely dictated by its grid system, Moema is choc-a-block with eateries and bars situated between high-rises like canyons.
 As with much of São Paulo, there’s never a dull moment here, with so much choice in terms of food and drink choices in the area.

-The sprawling metropolis that is São Paulo is the most populous city in Brazil, and the entire Southern Hemisphere and Western Hemisphere at that.
+This sprawling metropolis is the most populous city in Brazil, and the entire Southern Hemisphere and Western Hemisphere at that.
 It’s truly a monster of a city that could take years to explore.
+That’s why it’s good to know when is the best time to visit São Paulo.

 Though a huge, modern city home to most of Brazil’s tallest skyscrapers, São Paulo is made up of many different areas that reflect its chequered past and exponential growth.